2026 Logistics Update:

 Iran customs regulations mandate precise documentation, including commercial invoices, certificates of origin, and sanitary permits, particularly for shipments processed through Bandar Abbas port services.
 Non-compliance can result in delays, fines, or cargo seizures, complicating customs clearance in Iran.

-The geopolitical impact on Iran shipping creates significant barriers, with sanctions restricting access to global banking systems and limiting major shipping companies in Iran.
-This necessitates rerouting via third-country hubs, inflating Iran shipping costs and slowing cross-border shipping Iran along Iran trade routes.
+Sanctions and geopolitical risks create significant barriers for Iran shipping, restricting banking access, insurance options, and the operations of major shipping companies in Iran.
+These pressures can force rerouting through third-country hubs, increase Iran shipping costs, and slow cross-border shipping along Iran trade routes.

 Despite Iran’s pivotal role in Middle East logistics and Silk Road logistics Iran, port congestion at Iran port services and reliance on road-based Iran transportation services cause delays.